 Students are required to purchase their own flights to and from the program location.
-Our office will decide on a group arrival time and date, and students will be required to select an itinerary that matches the group itinerary as closely as possible.
-Students who arrive within a few hours of the group itinerary will be picked up from the airport and taken to their residence hall/host family.
+Our office and in-country staff will decide on a group arrival time and date, and students will be required to select an itinerary that matches the group itinerary as closely as possible.
+Students who arrive within a few hours of the group itinerary will be picked up from the airport and taken to their residence hall/hotel/host family.
 Students who do not match their arrival time to the group itinerary will be responsible for finding their own transportation from the airport to the rest of the group.

-Faculty leaders are given the option to book their own flight to and from the program location and be reimbursed for the cost of a round trip ticket, or book their flight using our travel agent, Theresa Pan Hosley, and charge the fee directly to the Overseas Office.
-To book a flight with Theresa, you can contact her at tpan@agentfare.com.
-Tell her that you are booking with Lewis & Clark College.
-They will contact our office for payment information and send you the finalized itinerary.
+Faculty leaders are given two options for booking their flights:

+- You can book your own flight to and from the program location and be reimbursed for the cost of the round trip ticket.
+If you decide to book your own flight, please send us your tentative itinerary (as well as the cost of the tickets) before you make any reservations.
+Once we review the itinerary, we will let you know if it's okay to purchase the flights, and then you can send us the receipts for reimbursement. - You can book your flight through the Overseas Office.
+To book a flight with our office, you can contact Kaitlin Sommerfeld (ksommerfeld@lclark.edu).
+We will send you the finalized itinerary once payment is finalized.
 Leaders may arrive within 5 days of the program start date, and must move out of provided accommodation within 5 days of the program end date.
 Please provide the following information in your email:

-- 1. Arrival and departure dates

-- 2. Departure and arrival cities

-- 3. Your legal name as it appears on your passport

-- 4. Date of birth
+- Preferred arrival and departure dates and cities - Your legal name as it appears on your passport - Date of birth